JohnCorby/ow-vanilla-fix/README.md

 - Makes the proxy sun's atmosphere look correct. (credit to MegaPiggy)
 - Makes ui markers look correct at resolutions smaller than 1080p. (credit to nebula)
 - Properly resets PlayerState on scene change.
+- Adds some missing button prompt textures. (credit to MegaPiggy)